 by Harrison Froeschke, MiM 2019

 Beijing is truly a fascinating city, with a population of over 20 million people and a large number of tech giants.
-It’s only fitting that it was the destination for the LBS Tech focused GIFT for the Masters in Management and Masters in Financial Analysis students to learn more about the tech environment in one of the fastest growing economies in the world.
+It’s only fitting that it was the destination for the LBS Tech focused Global Immersion Field Trip (GIFT) for the Masters in Management and Masters in Financial Analysis students to learn more about the tech environment in one of the fastest growing economies in the world.

 The GIFT in Beijing started off with a bang, as we were driven from our hotel on the first night to one of the best Peking Duck places in Beijing not far from the historic Tiananmen Square.
 On the way, we were all amazed by the beautiful architecture that we saw, and then we started making the walk up to the restaurant, we began to see the proliferate use of WeChat to do everything, from messaging, to paying for street vendor food.
 This first day really set the tone for the rest of the trip as we experienced how old was meeting new.

 Our primary mission for the trip was to better understand the Chinese economy and how tech played a role in the growth.
 So, it was only fitting that we began the week with our guest speaker, Alistair Michie.
 Serving as the secretary general of the British East Asia Council and having lived in China for over 30 years, Alistair presented the Chinese economy and the direction of its future in a light that people from the west don’t typically get to hear.
 With this new perspective, we were able to understand the future company visits better as we better understood the big picture.